-The Mandate is subject to approval by the Chief Executive Officer and Investment Officer of DAS UK.
-The Mandate must comply with the Investment Guidelines from ERGO and the Mandate proposals are subject to agreement by the ERGO Asset Liability Management Committee before the Mandate is finalised.
+The Mandate is subject to approval by DAS UK's Investment Committee.
+The Mandate must comply with the Investment Guidelines from ERGO and the Mandate proposals are subject to agreement by the ERGO Asset Liability Management Committee.

 Investment Management Governance